From Supernovae to Neutron Stars: A Systematic Approach to Axion Production at Finite Density: Axion Heavy Baryon Chiral Perturbation Theory

 and $\langle \cdot \rangle$ denotes the flavor trace.
 Note that hatted constants are divided by one power of the cut-off, \ie $\hat{c}_i=c_i/\Lambda_\chi$.
 Without any additional suppression, one naively expects $c_i \sim \mathcal{O}(1)$.
 Without a pseudo-scalar source, the coefficient $\hat{c}_5$ has only isospin-breaking effects.
 Its size is smaller than the naive estimate, as it is only generated by isospin-breaking physics in the UV.

 However, other coefficients can be larger due to the low-lying $\Delta(1232)$-resonance, which is only $\sim 300~\text{MeV}$ above the nucleon mass \cite{Bernard:1995dp,Jenkins:1991es}.
 The $\Delta(1232)$ resonance has isospin $3/2$, and thus its presence can enhance the Wilson coefficients of the nucleon coupling to two isovectors, \ie the coefficients $\hat{c}_2, \hat{c}_3$ and $\hat{c}_4$.
 This enhancement has important implications, as it interferes with naive power counting.
 As we will see, contributions that are naively suppressed can, in fact, be dominant due to this enhancement.
-This is the reason why we keep certain $\nu=3$ terms in our calculation while including all terms up to $\nu=2$ in our expansion\footnote{In a separate publication \cite{springmann2} we investigate the model-independent bound on the QCD axion, \ie assuming that all derivative couplings of the axion are negligible, as \eg in the astrophobic axion \cite{DiLuzio:2017ogq}.
+This is the reason why we keep certain $\nu=3$ terms in our calculation while including all terms up to $\nu=2$ in our expansion\footnote{In a separate publication \cite{Springmann:2024ret} we investigate the model-independent bound on the QCD axion, \ie assuming that all derivative couplings of the axion are negligible, as \eg in the astrophobic axion \cite{DiLuzio:2017ogq}.
 In this case, the enhanced terms vanish, and we keep the non-enhanced terms at this order.
 We show that these non-derivative operators give rise to novel axion production channels, which we evaluate in supernova environments.
 The constraint we find is model-independent and exceeds similar current best bounds \cite{Lucente:2022vuo} by two orders of magnitude. }.
 Since the axion decay constant $f_a$ is orders of magnitude larger than any other scale, terms with more than one axion are strongly suppressed.
 All relevant Feynman rules can then be calculated by expanding the fundamental building blocks, and keeping only the leading terms we find

-Contributions to $D_{\mu}$ including pion or axion fields are kinematically suppressed by $v\cdot k \sim \vec{k}^2/m_N$, and we do not include them here.
+Contributions to $D_{\mu}$ including pion or axion fields, are kinematically suppressed by $v\cdot k \sim \vec{k}^2/m_N$, and we do not include them here.
+For completeness, we show $\chi_-$ terms, which do not appear at NLO since no C and P invariant terms can be constructed to this order.
+They are however relevant for higher-order tree-level interactions.

 In astrophysical environments such as neutron stars and supernovae, typical momenta can be high, and pion dynamics cannot be integrated out.
 While terrestrial experiments are generally performed at much lower energies, the nucleons can still have non-negligible (Fermi-)momenta \cite{Menendez:2011qq}, such that the pions are still important.